 What are the benefits of Medical Management?

-- You are in more control of your treatment - If successful medical management avoids surgery and general anaesthetic - Medical management is successful in 80 90% of cases
+- You are more in control of your treatment - If successful, medical management avoids surgery and general anaesthetic - Medical management is successful in 80 90% of cases

 What are the risks of Medical Management?